In Stock FDA-Compliant, Wear-Resistant Plastics for Food Processing Plastic Environments

 HDPE also has been successfully used in a variety of cement molds and various types of transfer and storage boards.
 This plastic can be found in crates and bottles for holding not just food products, but also detergents and cosmetics.
 Industrial pallet wrapping benefits from HDPE film durability, while petrol tanks benefit from this plastic’s inherent chemical resistance.

-Looking for a supplier of polyethylene thermoplastics?
+Looking for a supplier of High-Density Polyethylene thermoplastics?

 Industrial Plastic Supply, Inc. is an expert in performance plastics, and has one of the largest material inventories in the World.
 To learn more, check out full line Performance Plastic materials on our website.